 On the face of it and viewed within its own context, this is, shall we say, obviously commendable economic ‘progress‘ worth congratulating both countries (and their governments) for hitting that milestone of national economic ‘achievement’.
 Not least because it gives hope that, if that is the national objective, such things are actually possible with determination, a well implemented national execution strategy but above all; a willing and intentional government.
-Or, if you’ll and it tackles your fancy, national leadership.
+Or, if you’ll and it tickles your fancy, national leadership.

 It takes more than simply having a national (or government) objective and execution strategy and government bureaucratic diktats to implement and achieve a national (government) objective.
 It requires various inputs and, in that quintessential political and government bureaucratic jargon, ‘stakeholders‘, i.e, people who are vital in the project lifecycle or in achieving national objective.
 From a national level down to, again, another of the politico-government bureaucratic speak, the ‘grassroots’ level.
 And, equally important, the kissing and hugging and cajoling (a.k.a, diplomatic and international relations) international powers and interest groups, if not for their (direct) support, at least, to pretend to see things from the same perspective or look away, if need be.

 So, from that perspective, and within the context of the World Bank categorisation criteria and therefore the achievement; congratulations to both countries!

 But while civility is such that we [are] feel obliged to smile and pat each other on the back for a job well-done, at least in public, sometimes we do it while, deep inside, and privately, we’ve reservations and express misgivings; or indignation, depending on the circumstance.